Welcome to

-During the procedure, a doctor, nurse practitioner, or other qualified medical professional removes a small sample of fluid from around the spine using a thin needle.
+During the procedure, a member of your health care team removes a small sample of fluid from around the spine using a thin needle.

 The fluid is called cerebrospinal fluid or CSF.
 It surrounds and protects the brain and spinal cord.
 Testing the CSF can show if the patient has a disease or infection.
 The body makes CSF constantly.
 The patient’s body quickly replaces the small amount removed during the lumbar puncture.